copernicus-mogley/zkav.club/opportunities/README.md

 ### Workshops

-We want to build relationships with **workshop facilitators** who can lead us in conversational, learn-by-doing sessions.
+We want to meet workshop facilitators who can lead conversational, learn-by-doing sessions.

 You pick the topic and host it.
 We can talk about format, livestreaming, and archiving, and decide what’s doable on a case-by-case basis.